Mag-Dhog Yolmowa Monastery(Aloobari Monastery) Darjeeling – A sanctum sanctorum of the Yolmo people.

 How to reach here ?

-Those who love to hike can plan a trip and walk all the way from the Chowrasta (The Mall) or via Jalapahar and explore other places in between.
-The vehicles are also easily available from Clubside or Chowrasta itself.
-There is another route from Jorebunglow which is just 2 Kms away.
+Those who love to hike can plan a trip and walk all the way from the Chowrasta (The Mall) or via Jalapahar, allowing them to explore other places in between.
+Alternatively, vehicles are easily available from Clubside or Chowrasta itself.
+Additionally, there is another route from Jorebunglow, which is just 2 Kms away.

 Share This Story, Choose Your Platform!